kestra-io/docs/content/blogs/2022-11-19-create-data-pipeline-bigquery-google-cloud.md

 image: /blogs/2022-11-19-create-data-pipeline-bigquery-google-cloud.png
 ---

-This blog post explores the integration of Kestra with Google Cloud Platform (GCP), specifically focusing on enhancing BigQuery operations.
-We will elaborate on how to automate repetitive processes, streamline data pipelines, and create resilient workflows within the GCP environment using Kestra's orchestration capabilities.
+This blog post dives into Kestra's integrations for Google Cloud Platform (GCP), focusing on BigQuery operations.
+It demonstrates how to automate repetitive processes and create resilient workflows within the GCP environment using Kestra's orchestration capabilities.

 ## Kestra & Big Query ##